ai/about-postcss/speech.md

 ---

 And Mohammad from Jordan wrote a really awesome plugin.
-It replaces mirrors your styles automatically.
+It mirrors your styles automatically.
 It replaces left to right, changes margin values order.

-It works like a magic, and so WordPress uses it to convert own styles for Arabic and Hebrew users.
+It works like magic, and so WordPress uses it to convert own styles for Arabic and Hebrew users.

 ---